 Grow to be yourself

-We have all been trained off someone how to do things, many follow other engineers leads and claim their methods are the correct way.
+We have all been trained from someone on how to do things, many follow other engineers leads and claim their methods are the correct way.
 As you are growing in the business you need to develop your own techniques with a reason behind it.

-Methods you must follow as those instructions & training programs given from manufactures of products you are using.
+Methods you must follow as those instructions & training programs given from manufacturers of products you are using.

 Don’t limit yourself to learning as you will find that every year you will know more than your previous year.